Lakshmi150/interview-questions-mock/README.md

     configuration for VMs, and facilitating the migration of on-premises applications to Azure, ensuring optimal performance and data protection through Azure Site Recovery and Backup solutions.
 - **What are the components of Kubernates?**
+  - `Master Node Components`:
+    kube-apiserver: Exposes the Kubernetes API.
+All operations and communications within the cluster are handled through this component.
+    etcd: A distributed key-value store that stores the cluster's state.
+It's the backing store for all Kubernetes data.
+    kube-scheduler: Assigns newly created pods to nodes based on resource availability and other constraints.
+    kube-controller-manager: Runs controller processes which regulate the state of the cluster, such as nodes, replication controllers, endpoints.
+   - `Node Components`:
+    kubelet: An agent that runs on each node and ensures containers are running in a pod as expected.
+It interacts with the Kubernetes API server and manages containers through container runtimes (e.g., Docker, containerd).
+    kube-proxy: Maintains network rules and performs request forwarding.
+It runs on each node and manages communication between pods and other networked resources.
+   - `Add-ons`:
+  DNS: Provides DNS-based service discovery for Kubernetes services.
+  Ingress Controller: Manages external access to services within a Kubernetes cluster, typically through HTTP and HTTPS.
+  Dashboard: A web-based user interface for managing and monitoring Kubernetes clusters.
+  Storage Plugins: Integrations with various storage solutions, allowing Kubernetes to manage persistent storage volumes.
+    - `Networking`:
+  Pod Networking: Kubernetes uses a flat networking model where every pod can communicate with every other pod in the cluster without NAT.
+  Various networking solutions such as Calico, Flannel, and Weave provide this functionality.
+  Service Networking: Enables communication between different parts of an application by exposing a stable IP address and DNS name for a set of pods.
 - **How to achive High Availabiity of Cluster**
   - Deploy Kubernetes across multiple nodes.
   - Configure a highly available control plane.